RockefellerArchiveCenter/bits_and_bytes/_posts/2019-10-17-ux-design-for-archival-discovery.md

 ## Wireframes and site mapping

 Rather than chasing shiny user interface (UI) components at this early stage, we are focusing on information architecture.
-I developed a site map and some initial wireframes to inform what data we needed to pull into the site.
+I developed a site map and some initial wireframes to inform what data we need to pull into the site.
 As we learned from Aurora development, these [wireframes are a valuable communication tool](https://blog.rockarch.org/project-electron-october-update) for our work with our Marist College IT developer partners and RAC processing archivist colleagues.

 I also conducted an exercise with four RAC staff members from our various program areas where I asked each of them in one-on-one sessions to describe what they would want and expect as users of an archival discovery site.
-Through their narrative and scripted questions to provide structure and consistency, we built a site map with index cards on a whiteboard with details about features, interactions, and how they might navigate between pages.
+I prepared some quetsions to provide structure and consistency, as well as to prompt participants to talk through how they would engage the site.
+From their narrative, we built a site map with index cards on a whiteboard with details about features, interactions, and how they might navigate between pages.
 Building on our existing user stories and UI requirements, this exercise provided some useful insights primarily related to the search experience.
 The exercise was also an introduction to participatory design and UX for these participants who will continue to be involved throughout the project as usability testing observers.

 ## What are other archives doing?